Latent Space Oddity: on the Curvature of Deep Generative Models: Discussion and Further Extensions

 \subsubsection{Acknowledgments}

 LKH is supported by Innovation Fund Denmark / the Danish Center for Big Data Analytics Driven Innovation.
 SH was supported by a research grant (15334) from VILLUM FONDEN.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n\textsuperscript{o} 757360).
 We gratefully acknowledge the support of the NVIDIA Corporation with the donation of the used Titan Xp GPU.
+We thank Marcelo Hartmann for initiating the discussion related to the Christoffel symbols.